eman-on/smargroP/PostgreSQL ZR/readme.md

 2. User and password.

-3. Data Base name, scheme and table names.
+3. DataBase name, scheme and table names.

 4. Add all rasters that need to be downloaded.